opencontrol/example-pipelines/output/CM-8.md

 # CM-8
 ## Addressed by:
- - AWS Config
+ - Amazon Elastic Compute Cloud
  - AlienVault
  - VisualOps
  - S3
- - Amazon Elastic Compute Cloud
+ - AWS Config

 ## CM-8 a
 - AWS Config provides a detailed inventory of all 18F AWS resources and their current configuration, and continuously records configuration changes (e.g., the value of tags on Amazon EC2 instances, ingress/egress rules of security groups, and Network ACL rules for VPCs).
-- Using AWS Config, 18F can export a complete inventory of AWS resources with all configuration details, determine how a resource was configured at any point in time, and get notified via Amazon SNS when the configuration of a resource changes.
-- AWS Config can provide configuration snapshots, which is a point-in-time capture of all 18F resources and their configurations.
-Configuration snapshots are generated on demand via the AWS CLI, or API, and delivered to an Amazon S3 bucket that is specified